 Current Experiment

-These are a continuation of computational design experiments, which will be incorporated into a future product and exhibit.
+These are a continuation of computational design experiments imagined using generative programming, which will be incorporated into future products and commissioned works, including timepieces and objects of art.

 Het Nieuwe Instituut | Rotterdam, Netherlands